Murder of Noor Mukadam: Events leading up to the murder

 According to Geo News, the timeline began on July 7, 2021, when Jaffer booked a one-way plane ticket to New York.
 Jaffer's departure was scheduled for 3:50 AM (PST) on July 19.
 On July 18, Jaffer made arrangements for a taxi to transport him to the Islamabad International Airport.
 That evening, Jaffer called Noor.
 Noor was at home, in Islamabad's Naval Anchorage neighbourhood.
 At 9:05 PM, Noor left her house and arrived at Jaffer's residence in Sector F-7/4 around 10 PM.
 At 2:15 AM on July 19, Jaffer came out of his house with a "barefooted" Noor and both got into the taxi.
 While on the way, Jaffer suddenly told the driver to turn back because they were too "late" and would "not be able to reach on time".
 The taxi dropped them at Jaffer's residence at 2:35 AM.
 According to the driver, "Noor was silent throughout the entire trip while Zahir continued to speak to her".

 Almost 24 hours later, on July 20, Noor's father sent her three texts at 12:57 AM asking her where she was, but Noor did not respond.
 At 5:48 AM, her mother sent her messages, followed by calls from two family friends.
 Finally, at 10:43 AM, Noor sent a voice recording to her mother, details of which have not been disclosed to the public; it was her last message before her brutal murder.
 After she sent the message, Jaffer immediately called Noor's mother from his own phone and told her "Noor is not here at my house".
 From 11 AM to 7:30 PM, Noor is believed to have been tortured and murdered by Jaffer.

-Noor tried to escape by jumping from the balcony but she was chased by Jaffer and the house security guard handed her back to Jaffer.
+Noor tried to escape by jumping from the balcony but she was chased by Jaffer and the house security guard handed her back to him.
 The police are of the view that the murder could have been averted had the security guard informed the police.
 Noor's decapitated body showed signs of torture and stab wounds.

 A leaked audiotape revealed that after the murder, Jaffer phoned his parents.
 Instead of calling the police, they called Therapy Works, a counselling and psychotherapy centre where Jaffer worked.
 Therapy Works staff arrived at the house, where one of their team members was injured upon encountering Jaffer.